A record of my lifelong learning experiences and personal reflections. . I sew ideas for my teaching and learning projects.

 Then I went to the Intro Emerging Tech 09 course wiki and found this video.
 What caught my attention was that I had seen it before, finding little sense; today, I found more sense.
 Maybe, if I watch it again in the future I will see more patterns.

 This morning's events are also clearer now after reading Dave's post.
-I went 26-nov conferencia_005to the International Forum on Digital Contents (Ficod08 for his Spanish initials) in Second Spain.
+I went to the International Forum on Digital Contents (Ficod08 for his Spanish initials) in Second Spain.
 Although it was in Spanish, it was about social networks and how are they used for business, I didn't understood some of the terms.
 I saw that I had learned the technical words in English during the CCK08 course and I did not have the words in Spanish.
 A side of my illiteracy showed up.

 With my new avatar we went to Muvenation and met Daf there.
 Daf took us to where Dolores could join the Muvenation student's group that suited her needs and then we tested Daf's orientation site: